 Bakewell Pudding

 Bakewell pudding, a traditional English dessert, became famous in the small town of Bakewell, nestled in England’s Peak District.
 As a result, Bakewell Pudding has become a local speciality, and the smell of the dessert fills the whole town’s air.
 Every year, the city attracts many tourists to taste the food.
 Bakewell Pudding consists of a lasagna pastry for the bottom shell, jam for the bottom layer of the filling, a top layer consisting of butter, eggs and sugar, and an almond-flavoured icing on top.
 Bakewell Pudding has grown all over the UK.
-Through a process of refinement and evolution, we’ve bestowed the pudding with a variety of flavours and specialities.
-However, only those puddings crafted in the local heart of Bakewell earn the esteemed title of Bakewell Pudding.
+The pudding has been given multiple flavours and specialities through refinement and evolution.
+But strictly speaking, only puddings produced locally in Bakewell can be called Bakewell Pudding.

 Apple Pie

 Although it’s just one of British England’s most challenging and unacceptable treats, it doesn’t stop the British from loving apple pie.
 Apple pie is a very classic, traditional British dessert.
 Apple pies have a crusty cake on top and bottom.
 The top layer may be a circle or a woven lattice.
 Traditional British dessert makers are very particular about the apples used in apple pie.
 The apples must be fresh enough, and the cooking time must be controlled appropriately to maintain the flavour after cooking.
-You can find apple pies in almost all large and small supermarkets in the UK, but you can also go to a bakery for the freshest and most delicious taste.
+Apple pies can be found in almost all large and small supermarkets in the UK, but you can go to a bakery and buy them freshly made for a better taste.

 Christmas Pudding

 As the name suggests, Christmas Pudding is a dessert eaten at Christmas in the UK.
-This dessert can be the highlight of your British family Christmas dinner.
-It is a must-try for anyone celebrating this special holiday with loved ones.
+This dessert can be considered the highlight of the British family Christmas dinner.
 Many families prepare several days in advance, and all the family members create a pudding together, symbolising unity and harmony.
 All the family members make a pudding together to symbolise unity and harmony.
-At the end, hide a coin in the dough.
+At the end, a coin is hidden in the dough.
 Christmas pudding in the British festive season, like Chinese dumplings and noodles, symbolises reunion, happiness and good fortune for the coming year.

 Bread and butter pudding